Updated 6/27/2026

 The quarry is not any single institution or visible assembly.
 It is the whole terrain of this present evil age—the sum of every circumstance the Father ordains for the formation of each living stone.
 The visible assemblies, where they remain faithful, are a concentrated expression of the quarry’s work.
 But the living stones are scattered far beyond the walls of any institution, shaped in households and workplaces, in prisons and exile, in seasons of fellowship and seasons of solitude.
 Many are known only to God.
 All are known to the Lord Jesus, who said, “I will build My church, and the gates of Hades shall not prevail against it” (Matthew 16:18).
 He is building it still—not through institutional structures but through the inward transformation of every stone He has chosen, in every corner of the quarry He has appointed.

 If you are in the quarry today—if the chisel is upon you, if the fires are hot, if the pruning knife is close—take heart.
 You are not enduring random suffering.
 You are being formed.
 The Father who measures every trial has measured yours.
 The Spirit who renews the inner man is at work in you.
 The Lord Jesus who bore the cross before you walks with you through yours.
 You may be surrounded by a faithful assembly or you may be walking alone in a season where no sound congregation can be found.
 Either way, the quarry is real, the Builder is faithful, and the Temple He is forming will stand forever.
 “Coming to Him as to a living stone, rejected indeed by men, but chosen by God and precious, you also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ” (1 Peter 2:4–5).
 The quarry is not the end of the story.
-It is the preparation for a glory that will never fade—the unveiling of the True Temple of the living God, filled with all His fullness, manifesting His presence in every realm He has made, world without end.
+It is the preparation for a glory that will never fade—the unveiling of the True Temple of the living God, filled with all His fullness, manifesting His presence in every realm He has made.